hideodaikoku/silent-valley/content/blog/04-darkness-of-the-soul/index.md

 -blip-

-**REI** emerged from the other side of the spiral, slowly dusting himself as he breathed a sigh of relief.
+**Rei** emerged from the other side of the spiral, slowly dusting himself as he breathed a sigh of relief.

 > *not too shabby. still got it.* he smirked.

-He looked at the path of lit up footsteps **CHI** had left behind.
+He looked at the path of lit up footsteps **Chi** had left behind.

 > *when will she ever learn to cover her tracks?*, he thought

 He glanced at the clouds. first flood was about to start any moment now. he'd best hurry to **the_great_plains** and continue his search for **the_shepherd**.

-**REI** knew he couldn't rely on **CHI**.
+**Rei** knew he couldn't rely on **Chi**.
 Not after last time.

 -BLIP-

-**REI** jumped up onto the closest pine tree and released his harness.
+**Rei** jumped up onto the closest pine tree and released his harness.

 +INVERSION+

 -BLIP-

-Six fiber-optic strands emerged from his back that carried him to the tree tops. **REI** was agile, and could climb anywhere in any orientation with immense speed, all without being noticed.
+Six fiber-optic strands emerged from his back that carried him to the tree tops. **Rei** was agile, and could climb anywhere in any orientation with immense speed, all without being noticed.

 -BLIP-

-**REI** emerged on the top of the tallest tree in the pine grove.
+**Rei** emerged on the top of the tallest tree in the pine grove.

 > *things don't seem to have changed much since last time...*